zbm-dev/zfsbootmenu/README.md

  * [Linux Kernel](https://www.kernel.org)
  * [ZFS on Linux](https://zfsonlinux.org)

-The ZFSBootMenu image is created from your regular system utilities using an initramfs generator.
+The ZFSBootMenu may be created using your your regular system kernel, user-space utilities and initramfs generator.
 Image creation is known to work and explicitly supported with:

  * [dracut](https://github.com/dracutdevs/dracut), and
  * [mkinitcpio](https://github.com/archlinux/mkinitcpio)